 The CX-5 is Mazda’s 5-passenger compact crossover SUV.
-The sole powertrain is a 187-hp 2.5-liter 4-cylinder, and the new “step-up” option is a 250-hp turbocharged 2.5 four.
+The base powertrain is a 187-hp 2.5-liter 4-cylinder, and the new “step-up” option is a 250-hp turbocharged 2.5 four.
 Both engines are paired with a 6-speed automatic transmission.
-Trim levels ascend through Sport, Touring, Grand Select, and Grand Touring models, all of which are available with all-wheel drive; the Sport, Touring, and Grand Touring offer the choice of front-wheel drive as well.
+Trim levels ascend through Sport, Touring, Grand Touring, Grand Touring Reserve, and Signature models.
+All CX-5s are available with all-wheel drive; the Sport, Touring, and Grand Touring offer the choice of front-wheel drive as well.
 Available safety features include forward collision warning and mitigation, lane-departure warning, lane-keep assist, blind-spot monitoring, rear cross-traffic alert, and traffic-sign recognition.
 Other available features include a heated steering wheel, heated rear seats, head-up instrument display, auto-dimming rearview mirrors, two-position reclining rear seat backs, a power liftgate, and adaptive cruise control with stop-and-go functionality.

-EPA numbers for the 2018 CX-5 were unavailable as of this writing, but we are not expecting them to change.
-For 2017, the EPA rated the CX-5 at 24 mpg city/31 highway with front-wheel drive and 23/29 with all-wheel drive.
+With the base engine, the CX-5 is EPA-rated at 25 mpg city/31 highway with front-wheel drive and 24/30 with all-wheel drive.
 With the turbo engine, the numbers drop to 23/28 with FWD and 22/27 with AWD.
-In Consumer Guide® testing, an all-wheel-drive Grand Touring returned 24.5 mpg in 55-percent highway driving.
+In Consumer Guide® testing, an all-wheel-drive Grand Touring with the base engine returned 24.5 mpg in 55-percent highway driving.

 VALUE IN CLASS

-The Mazda CX-5 doesn’t offer quite as much cargo space as many class competitors, but it has long been a Consumer Guide® favorite for its impressive fuel economy, fun-to-drive character, and competitive pricing.
-The CX-5’s redesign for 2017 made it even better, adding more-upscale cabin trim in top-line models.
+The Mazda CX-5 doesn’t offer quite as much cargo space as many class competitors, but it has long been a Consumer Guide® favorite for its impressive fuel economy, fun-to-drive character, competitive pricing, and upscale cabin trim in top-line models.
 The numerous updates the CX-5 receives for 2019—particular the gutsy turbocharged 2.5 engine—make it even better.

 |BODY STYLES||4-Door Wagon|